sQu4rks/DEVNET-1970/Readme.md

 ## A word on the NetDevOps pipeline demo

 The fifth demo that showcased a NetDevOps pipeline is based on a previous session delivered for the Partner Interactive Webinar.
-You can find the lab guide for this demo [here](#todo).
+You can find the lab guide for this demo [here](https://github.com/sQu4rks/netdevops-pipeline-lab/).
 Please be aware that this is a more involved demo that will require some setup from your side.
+You can find the demo video [here](https://youtu.be/-1-LyXTOUd8).

 ## A word on setup

 For these demos to work you'll need a working installation of pyATS.
-You may find instructions on how to install pyATS on different platforms [here](#todo).
+You may find instructions on how to install pyATS on different platforms [here](https://pubhub.devnetcloud.com/media/pyats/docs/getting_started/index.html#installation).

 For demo 1, 2 and 4 we provide a sample testbed that uses a Always-On Cisco DevNet sandbox device so there is no device setup required from you.

 To run demo 4 on your own setup you'll need a (virtual) lab with a topology that runs BGP.
-If you have access to a CML instance (or reserve a CML sandbox [here](#todo)) you can follow the instructions in [this guide](#todo) to setup a basic BGP lab.
+If you have access to a CML instance (or reserve a CML sandbox [here](https://devnetsandbox.cisco.com)) you can follow the instructions in [this guide](https://jasonmurray.org/posts/2021/basicbgp/) to setup a basic BGP lab.
 This is the same lab we used in the demo.

 ## Acknowledgements

-* The config diff example is based on [this previous work](#todo) by [Hank Preston](#todo)
+* The config diff example is based on [this repository](https://github.com/hpreston/genie-config-diff) by [Hank Preston](https://twitter.com/hfpreston)
-* The BGP lab used in the demo is based on [this guide](#todo) by #todo
+* The BGP lab used in the demo is based on [this guide](https://jasonmurray.org/posts/2021/basicbgp/) by [Jason Murray](https://twitter.com/0xJasonMurray/)
-* The BGP test itself is based on [this work](#todo) by #todo
+* The BGP test itself is based on [this work](https://github.com/kecorbin/pyats-network-checks) by [Kevin Corbin](https://twitter.com/kecorbin)

 <div align="right">